-In FY 2020, the VA's Section 504 Policy was published to ensure the accessibility of programs and activities conducted by the VA are in compliance alignment with Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S. Code § 794).

-In FY 2020, the National Disability Program Manager affirmatively collaborated with the VA's Office of the Chief Human Capital Officer (OCHCO), Recruitment Placement and Policy Service (RPPS) for development of Non-Competitive Hiring Authorities & and Appointment Flexibilities training guidance materials - which are targeted to be transmitted to all the VA Selective Placement Program Coordinators within FY 2021.
+VA's Section 504 Policy was published to ensure the accessibility of programs and activities conducted by VA are in compliance with Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794).
+National Disability Program Manager affirmatively collaborated with VA's OCHCO, Recruitment and Placement Policy Service for development of Non-Competitive Hiring Authorities and Appointment Flexibilities training guidance materials-which were transmitted to all the VA SPPCs in FY 2021.